datadraco/Protests/README.md

 # Assignment 1: Protests
 This repository contains code and analysis of protests in the United States, using data from [CountLove](https://countlove.org/).
+This code was written for an assignment completed for the INFO 201 course at the University of Washington in February of 2021

 ---
 ## Protests in Context